totalspectrum/spin2cpp/docs/basic.md

 Decimal integers are a sequence of digits, 0-9.

-Hexadecimal (base 16) integers start with the sequence "0h" or "0x" followed by digits and/or the letters A-F or a-f.
+Hexadecimal (base 16) integers start with the sequence "&h", "0h", or "0x" followed by digits and/or the letters A-F or a-f.

-Binary (base 2) integers start with the sequence "0b" followed by the digits 0 and 1.
+Binary (base 2) integers start with the sequence "&b" or "0b" followed by the digits 0 and 1.

 Numbers may contain underscores anywhere to separate digits; those underscores are ignored.